dgnerlab/unbreakable-user-permalink/README.md

 * Cache files of logged in users are well preserved.
 Avoid unnecessary creation and save server resources.
 * This snippet only affects frontend pages.
 Important files such as robots.txt sitemap.xml are not affected.
 * When using network services like Cloudflare, you can specify page rules for logged in users.
 (Do without Cookie)
 * User Cache can be preloaded using <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-cache-common-cache-loggedin">Common Cache for Logged in Users</a> and <a href="https://github.com/wp-media/wp-rocket-helpers/tree/master/cache/wp-rocket-no-cache-for-admins">No Cache for Admin</a>.
-As a result, the page loading speed is also faster for logged in users. <a href="#learn-more">Learn more →</a>
+As a result, the page loading speed is also faster for logged in users. <a href="#-learn-more">Learn more →</a>

 <br />

-# Learn more
+# 📖 Learn more
 For logged in users, preloading is almost impossible because cached pages are difficult to preserve.
 However, if you use the two plugins(Author: WP Rocket Support Team) below with Unbreakable User Permalink, you can also preload the cache of the logged in user.

 > Caution!
 It is only recommended for professionals who can directly verify and test the generated page Cache file.